thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 </ul>

 <h3>Geomaps</h3>
 ThoughtSpot's Geomaps now have more detailed geographic and infrastructural boundaries by default.
-This includes road names, cities, and so on.<br><br>
+This includes road names, cities, and so on.<br>

 ThoughtSpot supports maps of many countries.
 See the complete list in the <a href="{{ site.baseurl }}/reference/geomap-reference.html">Geo Map Reference</a>.

 <h3>Answer V2</h3>
 Answer V2 is in Beta.
+It is off by default in ThoughtSpot Cloud clusters.
 The Answer V2 feature set contains the following features:

 <ul>
 <li><a href="{{ site.baseurl }}/complex-search/how-to-add-formula.html">Improved Formula Editor</a></li>